szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1127:** Make Peridan more powerful against dragons and less misleading in the description

 The description of Peridan is slightly misleading because it states that it does "double damage to dragons".
-You may think that every time you do damage to a dragon with it, you deal the same damage again, or perhaps you think the damage value of every attack is always double of what it would be against other enemies.
+You may think that every time you do damage to a dragon with it, you deal the same damage again, or perhaps you think the damage value of every attack is always double of what it would be against other enemies (like a critical hit).
 Uhh, not quite.

 In reality, the sword deals 1d8+2 against enemies, and 1d8+2 again in a second tick of damage if the enemy is a dragon.
 So now the description is a bit more explicit about what it does and: